Facilities & Resources

 The Biology Department is housed in the newly built Maxine Frank Singer Hall, along with the Psychology and Engineering, allowing for close collaboration between the departments.
-Each faculty member has a laboratory dedicated to their own advanced courses as well as a research laboratory.
-A modern teaching laboratory for introductory courses and two core research laboratories (Hughes and Speare) ensure that space is not a limiting factor for research in the department.
+Each faculty member has a teaching laboratory dedicated to their own advanced courses as well as a research laboratory.
+A modern teaching laboratory for introductory courses and numerous shared spaces ensure that space is not a limiting factor for research in the department.
 In addition to research laboratories, a newly upgraded greenhouse, computer facility, recirculating seawater system, animal facility, herbarium, bone room, microscopy suite, and a fully equipped shop for building custom equipment allow just about any kind of biological question to be asked at Swarthmore.
 The department is well equipped for molecular and cell biology.
 One example is our recent acquisition of a four channel real time PCR machine.
 The biology library holdings, among the most extensive in the country for a school of Swarthmore's size, are located in the Cornell Science Library.

 The Swarthmore campus is part of the world renowned Scott Arboretum and the Crum Woods, which is a tract of 236 forested acres adjacent to the College.
 Both provide opportunities for specimen collection and field studies.
 Travel to other field sites is easy in one of the three departmental vans, and a full complement of field equipment including field telescopes, recording devices, a canoe, and professional GPS systems.